nautobot/nautobot-app-ssot/docs/admin/integrations/librenms_setup.md

 NotYetImplemented

 ### LibreNMS API

 An API key with global read-only permissions is the minimum needed to sync information from LibreNMS.

+### Field Validation

+Name, Role, DeviceType, Location, and Platform fields must have a populated string.
+Cannot be None or an empty value.